Are you pleased with your life?

 How do you help them?
 How do they help you?

 Describe what the people in your social circle are like.
-They lift you up and support you.
-And you lift them up and support them.
+They lift and support you.
+And you lift and support them.
 You all help each other.

 Your Financial Life